Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Experiments

 \subsubsection{Ablations}

-We perform a series of ablation studies to evaluate the effect of key design choices in MoTIF.
-Unless stated otherwise, experiments on Breakfast Actions and HMDB51 use CLIP ViT-B/32 and RN/50 backbones (hyperparameters in Appendix~\ref{app:hyops}).
-These two were chosen to cover distinct inductive biases: ViT-B/32 as a transformer-based \citep{dosovitskiy2020image} extractor and RN/50 as a ResNet CNN \citep{resnet}, allowing evaluation of MoTIF across architecture families.
-These two datasets differ in scale, variability, and action granularity, making them complementary testbeds for analyzing architectural contributions.
-Further ablations can be found in Appendix \ref{app:ablations}.
+We conduct ablation studies to assess key design choices in MoTIF.
+Unless stated otherwise, experiments on Breakfast Actions and HMDB51 use CLIP ViT-B/32 and RN/50 backbones, with hyperparameters in Appendix~\ref{app:hyops} and the GPT-5 based concepts listed in Appendix~\ref{ablation_concepts}.
+This setup spans both transformer-based~\citep{dosovitskiy2020image} and CNN-based~\citep{resnet} visual extractors, as well as datasets with different scale, variability, and action granularity.
+Additional ablations are provided in Appendix~\ref{app:ablations}.

-\paragraph{Temperature $\tau$.} We vary the log-sum-exp pooling temperature $\tau$ to assess its effect on both accuracy and the sharpness of the time-importance distribution.
-Sharpness is quantified by the entropy of the softmax weights, computed either at the concept or at the logits level.
-Experiments show (see Figure~\ref{fig:tau}) that accuracy varies only slightly across all tested values of $\tau$, indicating robustness of the predictive performance.
-In contrast, entropy decreases monotonically with larger $\tau$, i.e., the temporal weighting becomes more concentrated on fewer decisive frames.
-Hence, $\tau$ provides a controllable parameter: small values result in diffuse, high-entropy explanations, whereas large values produce sharp, low-entropy attributions, while accuracy remains relatively stable.
-Thus this parameter can be tuned by the user.

-\paragraph{Attention variant (full vs.\ diagonal).} While MoTIF enforces concept isolation, we also evaluate full multi-head attention; Figure~\ref{fig:diagonal} shows train and test accuracy for both.
-This test is designed to investigate if there are performance differences between those two versions.
-Comparable test accuracies with and without diagonal attention show MoTIF preserves generalization despite the interpretability constraint; only training accuracy differs noticeably.
-We further illustrate the effect on explanations in \ref{full_attention}.
-When channels are mixed, the most important dimensions appear essentially random, severely reducing interpretability.
+\textbf{Attention variant (full vs.\ diagonal).} While MoTIF enforces concept isolation, we also evaluate a variant with full multi-head attention.
+Figure~\ref{fig:diagonal} compares train and test accuracy for both settings.
+This comparison explicitly evaluates the impact of cross-concept interactions on both predictive performance and interpretability.
+Diagonal attention exposes a clear accuracy--interpretability trade-off: enabling cross-concept attention recovers accuracy on demanding datasets, while diagonal attention preserves the cleanest single-concept attribution, allowing controlled analysis of how temporal interactions affect both prediction and explanation.
+On temporally demanding datasets such as SSv2, this trade-off becomes more pronounced, with full attention yielding up to 10.1\% higher test accuracy.
+We further illustrate the effect on explanations in Section~\ref{full_attention}: when channels are mixed, the most influential dimensions become harder to map back to stable individual concepts, substantially reducing interpretability.